Iona Abbey is situated on the Isle of

 of Grave Slabs at Iona Abbey, with inscriptions

-showing they are for wealthy individuals, and
+showing they are for wealthy individuals, also

 many of Knights with armour and weapons.